Jean-Luc Brunel: Personal life

-Brunel was married to Helen Hogberg, a Swedish model; Hogberg divorced Brunel in 1979.
-In 1988, he married his girlfriend of two years, American model Roberta Chirko.
-They later divorced.
+Brunel was married to Helen Hogberg, a Swedish model.
+Brunel and Hogberg moved to Ibiza where Brunel and several partners opened a bar and restaurant called El Mono Desnudo (The Naked Monkey).
+He was reportedly forced to leave the island on short notice.
+Hogberg divorced Brunel in 1979.
+In 1988, he married his girlfriend of two years, American model Roberta Chirko, the day before the 60 Minutes program aired.
+They also later divorced.